LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 isNew: false

 ---
-LivePersons proactive messaging tool allows brands to engage in 2-way conversations with their consumers by creating targeted outbound campaigns using rich channels.
-Consumer responses are routed into the LivePerson agent workspace, where conversations can be handled by humans, automation, or a tango of both.
-This enables brands to increase their ability to connect with a targeted consumer base; higher probability of achieving goals; richer personalized consumer experience, while utilizing LiveEngage capabilities.
+LivePersons proactive messaging tool allows brands to engage in two-way conversations with their consumers by creating targeted outbound campaigns using rich channels.
+Consumer responses are routed into the LivePerson agent workspace, where conversations can be handled by humans, automation, or a mix of both.

+Proactive messaging enables brands to increase their ability to connect with a targeted consumer base leading to a higher probability of achieving goals.
+It enables a richer and more personalized consumer experience, while utilizing all the LiveEngage capabilities.
 SMS and WhatsApp are the two supported channels with more coming in the near future.

 {: .notice}
 Proactive Messaging is currently available as part of an early adopter program.
 To join this program, please fill out [this form](https://forms.gle/wDBkzsCtT4CCQMFR9).